-3.3 Blood and intracellular buffers
+3.3.
+Blood and intracellular buffers

-The pH of blood and intracellular buffers has a very strong pH dependence, typically in the range of -0.015 to -0.020 U/°C. This temperature dependence of physiological pH is remarkably similar to that of water, with the effect to maintain acid-base balance by pH adjustment when temperature is shifted.
+pH of blood and intracellular buffers has a strong pH dependence, typically -0.015 to -0.020 U/°C, remarkably similar to that of water, with the effect to maintain acid-base balance by pH adjustment when temperature is shifted.

 The basis of the pH dependence of physiological buffers is the dominance of the α -imidazole group of histidine and histidyl groups in the cellular and extracellular buffering capacity.
-The acid dissociation constant, pK_a , of the histidine α -imidazole group in the range of 6.0 to 7.3 makes it an efficient buffer at physiological pH.
-The enthalpy of neutralization of the α -imidazole group is, like that of water, very high (-30) to $-34 \text{ kJ} \text{ mol}^{-1} \text{ H}^+$ at 0 to 40 °C; Gnaiger, 1980; von Stockar et al., 1993), which is directly related to the strong temperature dependence of the pK_a .
-In contrast, phosphate buffer the has а low enthalpy of neturalization of only $-4.2 \text{ kJ} \cdot \text{mol}^{-1}$ H+ (25 °C) or $-3.6 \text{ kJ} \cdot \text{mol}^{-1}$ H+ (37 °C; Gnaiger, 1980), with the effect of a nearly constant dissociation constant and constant pH at varying temperature.
+The acid dissociation constant, p K_a , of the histidine α -imidazole group in the range of 6.0 to 7.3 makes it an efficient buffer at physiological pH.
+The enthalpy of neutralization of the α -imidazole group and of water is -30 to -34 kJ·mol-1 H+ at 0 to 40 °C (Gnaiger 1980; von Stockar et al. 1993), directly related to the temperature dependence of pK_a .
+In the enthalpy contrast, neturalization of phosphate buffer is low $(-4.2 \text{ and } -3.6 \text{ kJ} \cdot \text{mol}^{-1} \text{ H}^{+}$ at 25 and 37 °C; Gnaiger 1980), with the effect of a nearly constant dissociation constant and constant pH at varying temperature.